ethanmehta/MehtaKnights/README.md

 ### Problem 3 Objectives
 1) Understand how state-of-the-art deep RL algorithms work via an introduction to a3c

+### Problem 4 Objectives
+1) Extra problem to help students solidify their understanding of reinforcement learning

 ## How to Navigate the Repository

 ### Documentation